ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 Similar to -XUnliftedNewtypes, the return kind of a data type declaration's kind signature (which may be given explicitly by the user or be inferred) is ``TYPE 'UnliftedRep`` when there was a leading ``unlifted`` keyword.

+Data family instances may be declared unlifted, in which case the data family application's result kind must reduce to ``TYPE 'UnliftedRep``.
+See `the section on data families in the UnliftedNewtypes proposal <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0098-unlifted-newtypes.rst>`_ and ``Note [Implementation of UnliftedNewtypes]`` for details involving type-checking the parent data family.

 The static semantics of other types of unlifted kind, such as the inability to delare them at the top-level, apply.